NIAF Congressional Fellowship – now accepting applications!

-Be a part of something bigger – give back to the Italian American community and donate to NIAF in our #WeAreNIAF campaign.
-Your gift allows us to provide scholarships and grants for Italian American students, as well as continue our work in cultural programs throughout the United States.
+Be a part of something bigger than yourself – give back to the Italian American community and donate to NIAF in our #WeAreNIAF campaign.
+Your gift allows us to provide scholarships and grants for Italian American students, as well as continue our work in Italian cultural programs throughout the United States.
 Every donation counts!
 To learn more about what we do and how you can help, go to www.WeAreNIAF.com.

 Join NIAF Today!